usgs/groundfailure/README.md

 To ensure all of your dependencies are up to date, reinstall completely starting at Step 3 above.

-To update groundfailure to the current master branch without altering dependencies (if you have altered the master branch, you will first need to stash your changes):
+To update groundfailure to the current main branch without altering dependencies (if you have altered the main branch, you will first need to stash your changes):
 ```sh
 cd Users/YourName/groundfailure
 git pull